 - The safeguarding partners that the school works with to safeguard its pupils as set out in KCSIE are: the local authority; the local clinical commissioning group; and the chief officer of Police for the area that falls under the local authority. - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and psychological needs.
+Exploitation is the deliberate manipulation or abuse of power used to have control over another person, usually for some form of gain this can be for a range of reasons including personal, financial or sexual. - At De Bohun Primary School we are aware that abuse, neglect and exploitation can take place inside and outside the school, inside or outside the home, and online.

-Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues. - KCSIE 2023 notes the use of the following widely recognised and understood terms 'victim' and 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
+Section 8 and Appendix 1 provides a more detailed explanation of the different types of abuse and signs and symptoms and specific safeguarding issues.

 At De Bohun Primary School we recognise that not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
 We also think carefully about the use of the term 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)', especially when speaking in front of children, not least because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
-In managing any incident we are prepared to use any term with which the individual child is most comfortable and on a case-by-case basis.
+In managing any incident, we are prepared to use any term with which the individual child is most comfortable and on a case-by-case basis.